0xfe/rubyrefresher/refresher.md

     triple_x = "X" * 3

-    print 'This string beings with a single quote.' puts 'In Ruby, the string "b = #{b}" evaluates to "b = boo"'
+    print 'This string begins with a single quote.' puts 'In Ruby, the string "b = #{b}" evaluates to "b = boo"'

     valueless = nil